jeanleopoldo/str8ts_solver/README.md

 - You can also run it from the terminal following the commands:
     - ghc --make main.hs -o program
     - ./program

+* All commands are meant to run on linux only.
 ## Informations
 - The table must be set statically via code.
 It accepts any table of size bigger than 0
 - The static cells are represented by -1